LoannData/Ramses_ISM_CR/patch/dustpatches/dustydiff/README.txt

+Dusty diff patch

+This patch allows to test the dust diffusion and only the dust diffusion.
+To make a proper test you need to compile in 1D and deactivate the hydro (not with the param hydro, but by setting static_gas=.true. in the namelist)

 This patch was develloped by Ugo Lebreuilly to treat dust diffusion.
 1)It is valid in the diffusion and terminal velocity approximation. i.e when tstop << tdyn.
 2)It uses an explicit scheme but it is supposed to be stable as long as the previous approximation is physically acceptable.